-The Chair begins the meeting by ensuring that the meeting itself has been convened in accordance with due procedure and that it is duly constituted.
-The Chair reminds the Directors present to comply with the requirements regarding Directors' interests (Article 2391 of the Civil Code and Article 53 of the TUB), the obligations of bank corporate officer (Article 136 TUB) and related-party transactions, and invites them to declare any interests in the agenda items and, if so, to comply with all due obligations and procedures.
+The Chairperson begins the meeting by ensuring that the meeting itself has been convened in accordance with due procedure and that it is duly constituted.
+The Chairperson reminds the directors present to comply with the requirements regarding Directors' interests (Article 2391 of the Civil Code and Article 53 of the TUB), the obligations of bank corporate officer (Article 136 TUB) and related-party transactions, and invites them to declare any interests in the agenda items and, if so, to comply with all due obligations and procedures.
 In such cases, the same provisions of the law and Articles 17 and 19 of the By-Laws apply.

 During the course of the meeting, all members are entitled to intervene in the discussion, request information or clarifications and make comments.
-The Chair governs and regulates the discussion, at the end of which the Chair invites the Directors to cast their vote.
+The Chairperson governs and regulates the discussion.
+At the end, the Chairperson invites the Directors to cast their vote.
 Directors express their vote clearly.
-Minutes of each Board meeting are drawn up and signed by the Chair and by the Secretary; as per the By-Laws, the Board appoints a Secretary chosen among the Company's Executives.
-In the case of absence of the Secretary, the Chair may appoint a Director to act as temporary Secretary.
+Minutes of each Board meeting are drawn up and signed by the Chairperson and by the Secretary; as per the By-Laws, the Board of Directors appoints a Secretary chosen among the Company's Executives.
+In the case of absence of the Secretary, the Chairperson may appoint a Director to act as temporary Secretary.